alphagov/paas-team-manual/docs/architecture_decision_records/ADR022-web_app_language_and_framework_selection.md

 to write these in.

-We've previously used [Sinatra](http://sinatrarb.com/) for this, but ran into issues with it's default configuration which isn't secure, leading to an XSS vulnerability.
-We therefore want to choose something that comes with secure defaults, and makes it easier to avoid these sort of issues.
+We've previously used [Sinatra](http://sinatrarb.com/) for this, but ran into issues with its default configuration which isn't secure, leading to an XSS vulnerability.
+We therefore want to choose something that comes with secure defaults, and makes it easier to avoid this sort of issue.

 Requirements: